BowenWuResearch/Speech-Driven-Gesture-Generation-via-CFM-with-Masked-Training-and-Constrained-Sampling/README.md

 # Speech-Driven Gesture Generation via Conditional Flow Matching with Masked Training and Constrained Sampling

-Following instructions below you can host a webpage for generating gestures for your uploaded audio.
+Following instructions below you can host a webpage where you can generate gestures for your uploaded audio.

 ## Dependencies
 ### For Ubuntu